Why Schools Are Adopting Chatbots in 2026

 Multilingual Communication: Serving Diverse School Communities

 School districts across the US serve increasingly diverse communities.
-The National Center for Education Statistics reports that 23% of public school students speak a language other than English at home, with over 400 languages represented in US schools.
+The National Center for Education Statistics (NCES) reports that 23% of public school students speak a language other than English at home, with over 400 languages represented in US schools.
 In urban districts, the percentage often exceeds 40-50%.

 The Translation Bottleneck